jss367/jss367.github.io/_posts/2020-01-31-Path-Problems.md

 ![png]({{site.baseurl}}/assets/img/windows_path_simple.png)

-However, if you're using Windows PowerShell, you'll have to:
+However, on Windows, it depends on what shell you're using.
+If you're using [Windows PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview), you'll have to:

 `echo $Env:PATH`

-Windows PowerShell is the defaulit terminal in VSCode, so this is what you'll need to use there as well.
+Windows PowerShell is the default terminal in VSCode, so this is what you'll need to use there as well.

 ## Adding to path